sondande/KNN-Implementation/README.md

 I believe these pair of attributes performed better as these are key features for distinguishing penguins.
 I can see that compared to body mass which is more individualized, I can see that the key things that define certain species of ducks could be generalized and pinpointed by the length of their ill and their tail.
 Overall, these let the algorithm perform better by clearing up noise in the dataset to pinpoint the key features that can help with the classification.

-## 2) A short paragraph describing your experience during the assignment (what did you enjoy,what was difficult, etc.)
-I really enjoyed this assignment.
-I enjoyed the process of reading in the csv file and understanding the format that the files came in, how to optimizer the code to make it more efficient, and also the overall analysis of the algorithm.
-I found finding ways to make my code faster difficult, but I know once we learn more things about how to optimize code in python, I'll come back to this assignment and revise it to the best of my ability.

-## 3) An estimation of how much time you spent on the assignment
-I spent about 20 hours on this assignment.

-## 4) Honor Code
-I have adhered to the honor code on this assignment.
-- Sagana Ondande